 Many medical professionals consider driving a safe option for transportation, even in rented cars.
 The only caveat is not riding with passengers from outside of your household.
 If you have plans to road trip with your bestie, try to self-quarantine for two weeks before your trip and ensure everyone feels well before you roll out.

-with Private Stays
+3. Protect Yourself with Private Stays

 Infectious disease experts are saying that staying in a residential environment poses a much lower risk for virus transmission.
 So, as you're researching places to stay, keep in mind that booking a private rental through a company like Airbnb or VRBO could be a safer option.
 Your contact with other people will be minimal compared with hotel environments.

-Look to Nature
+4. Look to Nature

 More people are choosing to travel to remote destinations located in beautiful, natural environments.
 These locations offer a sense of tranquility and peace of mind, in addition to plenty of opportunities for safely distanced activities in the great outdoors.
 Need some inspiration?
 Find a cozy cabin in the woods, reserve a lake house or a beach home where you can enjoy beautiful sunsets and walks along the shore, or head to the mountains for fresh air and energizing hikes among the natural splendor.

-Be Open to Touchless Technology
+5. Be Open to Touchless Technology

 The pandemic has fueled the growth of high-tech, touchless technologies in new ways.
 This includes touchlesspayment options in hotels as well as digital check-in and checkout.
 Touchless screening at airports is also expanding.
 The TSA is now testing biometric scanners at a few airports in the Washington, D.C. area to speed up the screening process and limit the opportunities for virus transmission.
 And, if you're planning to drive, you may find gas stations offering voice-command at the pump, which eliminates the need to insert your credit card and punch in your zip code to unlock the pump.

-Bring Your Health Documents
+6. Bring Your Health Documents

 As more people take to traveling again, you may be required to have documents on hand that prove you're COVID-free.
 Proof of a negative test or vaccination may become necessary for flying.
 A growing number of airlines and airports are partnering with destinations to develop travel corridors, where people flying between select destinations can show proof of a negative test to avoid quarantine mandates.

 One final tip: If you're traveling domestically, restrictions and quarantine rules vary from state-to-state, so be sure to check this comprehensive guide from AARP before you go.

 While there's no guarantee of complete safety, we believe the travel tips we've outlined will help reduce your risk.
 Our greatest wish is for you to stay healthy, feel confident, and enjoy being on the road again… goin' places that you've never been!